jcos201/jcos201/README.md

 A problem solver by nature, I enjoy building things that can be useful for people.

-I'm currently working in market research where I use JavaScript / Python to write algorithms inside of SASS platforms creating online surveys for Pharma clients.
+I'm currently working in market research as a frontend developer where I use JavaScript / Python to write algorithms inside of proprietary frameworks creating online surveys for Pharma clients.

 I've created a portfolio which you can see by clicking [here](https://www.cossi.dev/).
 You can also view my LinkedIn page [here](https://www.linkedin.com/in/jorge-cossi/).